 Home or House Frame

 In the past, steel homes are considered cheap and are only used to save money on construction.
 However, this belief has changed today because steel is now believed to be a high-quality construction material that comes with great qualities that are suitable for modern construction.
+Similarly, Kingdom Valley is a modern housing project providing high-quality house construction.

 We spoke to a representative from Sheldon Bosley Knight, who is an estate agent and knows about modern houses being built today, they say, “Steel frame construction used to be primarily used for large, simple structures, such as garages, large agricultural buildings and warehouses – as well as high-rise buildings.
 This is how steel frame construction is still understood in popular belief, but it is now also used for a wide range of other types of development, including offices, factories, schools, public buildings and some residential dwellings.
 Steel frame houses are becoming extremely popular and in the future, we might see more steel frame houses being built.”